beckerg/ksf/README.md

 2. Leverage snd soupcall to avoid blocking in sosend()
 3. Improve UDP connection handling
 4. rpctest/echotest should accept hostnames as well as dot notation
+5. Implement NFS getattr for a more useful real-world comparison
+6. Implement NFS read/write to facilitate throughput measurements

 ### Bugs
-Unloading the **krpc2** module while their are active connections requires the following patch to avoid a kernel panic:
+Unloading the **krpc2** module while there are active connections requires the following patch to avoid a kernel panic on svn versions lower than
+-r349810:
 * https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=238789

 ### Configuration